 The Newton Concept is designed to give high learning outcome and great learning experiences with STEM, for both students and teachers.

 The Newton Concept is developed by the Norwegian non-profit foundation FIRST Scandinavia, in collaboration with teachers, academic institutions and industry partners.
-Our purpose is to provide give children and young people good training and empowering experiences with science, technology, engineering and mathematics (STEM) subjects.
+Our purpose is to provide children and young people good training and empowering experiences with science, technology, engineering and mathematics (STEM) subjects.

 The teaching in the Newton Room is diverse and focuses on learning through practical and exploratory activities, combined with discussion for high learning outcome.
 Newton teachers are enthusiastic and professionally skilled educators, who lead the students through the activities.